Himmelsw4nderer/HugeGooBot/README.md

 - `skip` - Skips the current playing song (only admin and suggestor)
 ### TikTok
 - `tiktok [tiktok username]` - Adds TikTok notification in the channel
+- `listnotifications` - Lists all notifications of the channel
-- `untiktok` - Removes TikTok notifications in the server
+- `removenotification [position]` - Removes a notification from the channel with the index from `listnotifications`